GENERAL PRACTICE PRIVACY NOTICE

 Any changes to this notice will be published on our website and in a prominent area at the Practice.

-We are registered as a data controller under the Data Protection Act 1998.
+We are registered as a data controller under the Data Protection Legislation.
 The registration can be viewed online in the public register at:

 How we keep your personal information confidential

-We are committed to protecting your privacy and will only use information collected lawfully in accordance with the Data Protection Act 1998 (which is overseen by the Information
+We are committed to protecting your privacy and will only use information collected lawfully in accordance with the Data Protection Legislation, (which is overseen by the Information

 Commissioner’s Office), Human Rights Act, the Common Law Duty of Confidentiality, and the NHS Codes of Confidentiality and Security.